SkoUtes/cloudlab-ondemand-profile/README.md

 5. Then run the scripts `ondemand_config.sh` and `keycloak_config.sh` on their respective hosts

-### After this you should be able to access both OnDemand and Keycloak at their CloudLab assigned hostnames
+#### After this you should be able to access both OnDemand and Keycloak at their CloudLab assigned hostnames.
 #### If there is an issue concerning certs you may be past the weekly limit, if so try to renew the old cert, or start up a new instance with a different instance name.